jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 spotLights.push_back(spotLight);
 ```

+Here we have defined a single spotlight with the same properties as our point lights the light spread angle of 45$^\circ$.
 Note that we are only going to use one spotlight for now but have the ability to add more if we want.
 The spotlights are sent to the shader in the same was as per the point lights.

 ```cpp
 // Send spotlights to the shader